ipbrennan90/PiMotions/part1.md

 2. Plug your Pi into your computer or a power source using a micro USB cable.
 (We need power!)
 3. It make take a few minutes, but your Pi should appear on your [resin.io dashboard](https://dashboard.resin.io/apps).

+Once your Pi appears in your dashboard you are good to proceed!

 ### 6. Deploy code to your Pi

 1. Navigate to the root of your project (the `PiMotions/` directory).
 If you're in the `app/static` directory, run `cd ..; cd ..` to get to `PiMotions/`.